Get,

 1. Benefit of Hasta Uttanasana for Obesity

 Literature studies show that the practice of yoga asanas may positively impact obesity.
-Bhutkar et al. 2011 conducted a study to assess the effects of hasta uttanasana along with other sequences of surya namaskara.
+Bhutkar et al. 2011 conducted a study3,4 to assess the effects of hasta uttanasana along with other sequences of surya namaskara.
 The results of this study showed that this yoga intervention helped in reducing body fat and body mass index (comparison of a person’s body weight to his height).
 Therefore, there is a potential that the practice of hasta uttanasana may potentially benefit weight loss and, thus, may have the potential to manage obesity.
 Additionally, the practice of this asana may enhance metabolism.
 However, we need more studies to assess these claims.
 Due to this limitation, you should not consider the practice of this asana as a remedy for the management of obesity.
 It is best to consult your doctor for the proper treatment.
-The practice of hasta uttanasana must be done strictly under the supervision of a qualified trainer.3, 4
+The practice of hasta uttanasana must be done strictly under the supervision of a qualified trainer.

 2. Benefit of Hasta Uttanasana to the Kidney

 Surya namaskara or salutation to the almighty sun helps in unleashing various benefits for our body.
 A review by Venkatesh et al. in 2022 stated that hasta uttanasana, which is part of Surya namaskara helps in contracting and expanding muscles, which increases the blood flow towards the kidney.
 This may help in flushing out toxins from the body.
 Thus, the practice of hasta uttanasana may help in purifying blood via the kidney.
 To apply these findings, we will need more studies.
 It is therefore advised to consult your doctor for the proper treatment and not rely on this asana alone.
-Additionally, the practice of hasta uttanasana should be strictly done under the supervision of a qualified trainer.5
+Additionally, the practice of hasta uttanasana should be strictly done under the supervision of a qualified trainer5

 3. Benefit of Hasta Uttanasana for Cardiac Diseases

 Cardiac diseases are one of the most common health issues and are the number one cause of death worldwide.
 People have started to realize that we can reduce the risk of cardiac diseases through lifestyle modifications like walking, exercises and yoga asanas.
 Venkatesh et al. conducted a review in 2022 which stated that the practice of hasta uttanasana may help reduce the risk factors like high heart rate, abnormal cholesterol and triglycerides levels.
 Thus, the practice of yogasanas like hasta uttanasana may reduce the risk of cardiac diseases.
 However, you should not consider this asana as an alternative to modern medicine.
 It is advised to consult your doctor for proper management of any heart disease.
-Also, you should practice this asana under the supervision of a qualified trainer only.5
+Also, you should practice this asana under the supervision of a qualified trainer only5.

 4. Benefit of Hasta Uttanasana on Lungs

 Lungs are the vital organs of the respiratory system, which help in the process of breathing, delivering oxygen to different parts of the body and removing toxic wastes.
 Research shows that the practice of yogasanas may improve the functioning of the lungs.
 A review was conducted by Balayogi et al. in 2011 to assess the effect of different surya namaskar sequences on health.
 The study states that the practice of hasta uttanasana may help improve respiratory volumes and pulmonary functioning.
 This is due to the stretching of the abdomen, which causes the expansion of the lungs.
 Additionally, this asana may increase the blood supply to the lungs and help in removing toxins.
 Therefore, yoga asanas like hasta uttanasana may positively impact the functioning of the lungs.
 However, it is recommended not to consider this asana as an alternative to modern medicine.
 It is recommended to consult a doctor for proper treatment.
-Additionally, it is best to practice this asana under the supervision of a qualified trainer.3, 6
+Additionally, it is best to practice this asana under the supervision of a qualified trainer3,6.

-5. Other Benefits of Hasta Uttanasana:
+5. Other Benefits of Hasta Uttanasana

-• Hasta uttanasana, a part of surya namaskara may help in activating prana (or the subtle energy), which activates the human body.3
+• Hasta uttanasana, a part of surya namaskara may help in activating prana (or the subtle energy) which activates the human body3.

-• The regular practice of hasta uttanasana may help in strengthening the back.3
+• The regular practice of hasta uttanasana may help in strengthening the back3.

-• This asana may help in increasing the supply of fresh, oxygenated blood to the brain, which improves the functioning of the brain.3
+• This asana may help in increasing the supply of fresh, oxygenated blood to the brain, which improves the functioning of the brain3.

-Although the practice of Yoga may help in the development of the mind and body, however, you should not consider yoga as an alternative to modern medicine.
+Although the practice of Yoga may help in the development of the mind and body, However, you should not consider yoga as an alternative to modern medicine.
 It is advised not to rely on Yoga alone to treat any condition.
 Kindly consult a qualified doctor for proper treatment.
 Additionally, any asana practice should be done under the supervision of a qualified trainer.

 Let me tell you a secret.
 Hasta Uttanasana along with the amazing Surya Namaskar sequence might have a hidden power.
 They may actually work their magic on our endocrine glands.
 And guess what?
-It might help bring balance during that tricky transition phase between childhood and adolescence for all the growing kids.
+It might help bring balance during that tricky transition phase between childhood and adolescence for all the growing kids7.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-Risks of Hasta Uttanasana:
+Risks of Hasta Uttanasana

 As hasta uttanasana is practiced as a part of surya namaskara, the precautions and contraindications of Surya namaskara will apply to hasta uttanasana too.